 The proposer believes that the DCUSA General Objective 2 and DCUSA Charging Objective 2 will be better facilitated by reducing or removing the current distortion in the absolute level of total avoided cost discount received by LDNOs by ensuring that the absolute total cost discount calculated in the PCDM is not affected by the CDCM methodology for ATW tariffs or changes to it.
-There is currently a logical defect in the approach to calculating and applying LDNO discounts which results in LDNO charges which do not reflect “a reasonable allocation of total costs to the elements of the DNOs business that are being undertaken by the IDNO”.
+The Proposer believes that there is currently a logical defect in the approach to calculating and applying LDNO discounts which results in LDNO charges which do not reflect “a reasonable allocation of total costs to the elements of the DNOs business that are being undertaken by the IDNO”.
 DCP 266 removes this defect and by ensuring that the p/kWh discounts received by LDNOs remains aligned with the absolute level of avoided costs calculated in the PCDM, this change will promote competition in the distribution of electricity.
-The absolute level of discount (p/kWh) received by LDNOs is also likely to be more stable and predictable since it will be protected from the impact of any changes to the methodology for ATW CDCM tariffs, which will also promote competition in the distribution of electricity.
+The Proposer believes the absolute level of discount (p/kWh) received by LDNOs is also likely to be more stable and predictable since it will be protected from the impact of any changes to the methodology for ATW CDCM tariffs, which will also promote competition in the distribution of electricity.

+The Working Group wish to highlight that when this change was proposed, both the General and Charging Objectives were to be considered when assessing whether the change would better facilitate the Objectives.
+Since the implementation of DCP 275’..’?? which introduced of a final Charging Objective that aligned both sets of Objectives, any CP which changes the charging methodologies needs only be assessed against the Charging Objectives.
+Therefore, only the DCUSA Charging Objectives should be considered when assessing the impact of DP 266.